Skip to main content

 • 5432: PostgreSQL - 27017: MongoDB

-Internet access is only required if you plan to connect with cloud-based Git services like GitHub, GitLab, or Bitbucket.
-For self-hosted Git tools within your network, external internet access is optional.
+Internet access is required if you plan to connect to cloud-based Git services (GitHub, GitLab, Bitbucket) or cloud LLM providers (OpenAI, Anthropic, etc.).
+For self-hosted Git tools and on-prem LLMs within your network, external internet access is optional.

 Domain Name Setup (Optional)